 Why use Glide, versus Open Source and ‘free’?

-CMS can bring with them a vast array of side-effects and complexities, which can mask the important question: which CMS will do the most for you, with the most positive impact on your goal of getting your content out to the world and making your website work better?
+Generalised CMS can bring with them a vast array of side-effects and complexities, which can mask the important question: which will do the most for you, with the most positive impact on your goal of getting your content out to the world and making your website work better?
 Your expertise is publishing and content, so that’s what you should be free to focus on.

 When considering your options, do you opt for one you can setup quickly online, but is not geared for what you need – and work around its shortcomings from then on?
 Or instead opt to go more hands-on with a blank sheet system which has infinite potential for adaptability, and immerse yourself in engineering and try to mould it to fit?